-By Mehmet U•
+By Mehmet M U•

 Thanks for offering this course, I have learned a lot.
 However, the course is quite confusing.
 Not everything is well defined so it is hard to answer some questions.
 The honors programming assignments are usually confusing in this manner.
 If you put in the effort to understand it thou, it can be done.
 To be honest thou, some misunderstanding could be given to my lack of understanding the material at first.
 At the same time my lack of understanding is probably caused by the course material being not so well defined.
 Maybe it would help if one spends more time reading the text book.

-By Ahmad E•
+By Brian E•